Bobvannoort96/CH3_comparison_of_GLR_and_SS_test/README.md

 In all three, `psat_GPS = 1e-3` and `psat_GAL = 3e-3`.
 Individual levels are
 `alpha_i_SS = alpha / k` and `alpha_i_Tq = alpha * factor_convert_alpha / k`.

-### 2.4 Running on Snellius
+### 2.4 Running on HPC (we used Snellius)

-Each simulation directory contains the same pair of shell scripts, differing only in the Python file they invoke and in `--cpus-per-task`:
+Each simulation directory contains the same pair of shell scripts, differing only in the Python file they invoke and in `--cpus-per-task`.
+These shall be modified according to the user's liking and the available HPC:

 * **`submit_GNSS_ex_per_hypt.bash`** — the SLURM job for *one* hypothesis.
 It loads the `2023` toolchain (`numba`, `matplotlib`, `SciPy-bundle`), pins every